Giuseppe Di Giovanni

-Giuseppe Di Giovanni, Cavaliere (born May 24, 1968; Palermo, Italy) is a Professor of Human Physiology and Neuroscience at the University of Malta.
+Giuseppe Di Giovanni, Cavaliere (born 24 May 1968; Palermo, Italy) is a Professor of Human Physiology and Neuroscience at the Magna Græcia University of Catanzaro, Italy.

 Early life

 Di Giovanni Giuseppe received his PhD in Neuroscience from the University of Chieti, Italy and was a postdoctoral fellow at Yale University, CT, USA.

 Career

 He served as a Senior Lecturer of Human Physiology at the Faculty of Medicine and Surgery, University of Palermo.
 Later he became Professor of Human Physiology and Neuroscience at the University of Malta, as well as an Honorary Professor at the Neuroscience Division of the School Biosciences at Cardiff University, UK.
+He is also an Adjunct Professor at Korea University, School of Medicine in Korea, Seoul.
+He is currentely a Full Professor of Human Physiology at the Medical School of the Magna Græcia University, Catanzaro, Italy.
 His main research interests are in experimental neurology and biological psychiatry.
 Specifically, he is interested in the pathophysiological role of cannabinoids and serotonin, and especially of the 5-HT2C receptors, in brain disorders, such as epilepsy, depression, drugs of abuse and Parkinson's disease.
-He has published more than 150 articles in top biomedical journals including Nature Medicine and Nature Neuroscience, 15 books and several journal special issues.
+He has published more than 160 articles in top biomedical journals including Nature Medicine and Nature Neuroscience, 15 books and several journal special issues.

-He is the President of the Mediterranean Neuroscience Society (MNS), the President of the Malta Physiological Society and the Treasurer of the Malta Neuroscience Network.
+He is the Past-President of the "Mediterranean Neuroscience Society (MNS) the President of the Malta Physiological Society and the Treasurer of the Malta Neuroscience Network.
 He is the Editor-in-Chief of the prestigious Journal of Neuroscience Methods by Elsevier, Amsterdam, Netherlands and the Editor of the book series "The Receptors" by Springer, USA and serves as associate editor for the CNS Neuroscience & Therapeutics by Wiley.

 On 28 May 2020 he was awarded the honour of Cavaliere (Knight) of the Order of the Star of Italy by the President of the Italian Republic Sergio Mattarella.